 - 1. Run to a safe place.
-If you can not run, then: - 2.
-Hide it is always better to hide than confront the perpetrator. - 3.
+If you cannot run, then: - 2.
+Hide.
+It is always better to hide than to confront the perpetrator. - 3.
 Tell.
-Alert 112 og follow AAU CPH's procedures for rasing the alarm (page 4) but only when it is safe to do so.
+Alert 112 og follow AAU CPH's procedures for rasing the alarm (see page 4) but only when it is safe to do so.

-Other helpfull behaviour during the incident
+Other helpful behaviour during an incident

-- Hide in a room with solid doors, that can be closed (not glassdoors). - Barricade doors and close windows, if you are hiding in a defined room. - Stay out of sight from windows and hallways and avoid making noise. - Put your phone on silent mode and disable vibration. - Never touch a weapon, as it might complicate police intervention and investigation.
+- Hide in a room with solid doors that can be closed (e.g. not glassdoors). - Barricade doors and close windows if you are hiding in a enclosed room. - Stay out of sight from windows and hallways.
+Avoid making noise. - Put your phone on silent mode and disable vibration. - Never touch a weapon as it might complicate police intervention and investigation.